pink-gorilla/reval/README.md

 ## DEMO - Get Started
 - clone this repo
 - Run in directory *demo*:
-   `clj -X:goldly-build :profile '"npm-install"'`
+   `clj -X:goldly:build :profile '"npm-install"'`
-   `clj -X:goldly-build :profile '"compile2"'`
+   `clj -X:goldly:build :profile '"compile2"'`
-   `clj -X:goldly-run`
+   `clj -X:goldly`
   Open Browser on Port 8080

+## scratchpad
+- you can send vizualisations of your clj expressions to the scratchpad
+- `->scratchpad` sends the vizualisation to the browser.
 - Open the repo in your preferred ide.
 Connect to nrepl on port 9100.
 - demo/demo/scratchpad.clj or Eval demo/demo/notebook.clj

-## scratchpad
-- you can send vizualisations of your clj expressions to the scratchpad
-- `->scratchpad` sends the vizualisation to the browser.

 ## configuration